smitpi/PSSysTray/docs/docs/New-PSSysTrayConfigFile.md

 ## PARAMETERS

 ### -ConfigPath
-Path where config file will be saved.
+Path to where the config file will be saved.

 ```yaml
 Type: DirectoryInfo